kierandidi/kdidi_webpage/tools/_posts/2022-10-22-ssh-in-vscode.md

 </p>

 Once you have this working, VS Code unlocks its powers: you can connect to your remote machine in a few clicks and directly have an integrated terminal at your disposal.
 Even better, you can just copy files from and to your remote machine just by using drag-and-drop!
 For me this was a real game changer.

+#### Step 3b: Get it done via the terminal and ssh-agent

+In the VSCode case, the extension will take care of handling the private key authentication for you.
+But if you want to do it via the terminal, you can use the `ssh-agent` to handle the private key for you.

+You can read abou it in more detail [here](https://rabexc.org/posts/using-ssh-agent), but it boils down to `ssh-agent` handling the private key for you; you just have to add it to the agent via `ssh-add ~/.ssh/remote123_rsa`.

+So the process would be:
+1. Start the ssh-agent via `eval "$(ssh-agent -s)"`.
+2. Add the private key to the agent via `ssh-add ~/.ssh/remote123_rsa`.
+For safety reasons you can also add a timeout to the key via `ssh-add -t 1h ~/.ssh/remote123_rsa`.
+3. To automatically add the key to the agent when you start your terminal, you can add these lines to your `.bashrc` or `.zshrc`.

+You should now be able to connect to your remote machine via just running `ssh remote123`.

 ## Closing thoughts